Ancient Greece: What Is Voice?

 The Middle School years are exciting times as students move into the early stages of adolescence and take on increasing levels of responsibility for their learning and for their roles in Far Brook life.
 As the ability of the students to think abstractly and analytically, and with more critical discernment increases, teachers work to utilize and stretch these developing skills by challenging students to work in greater depth and scope.

-Study Skills: In Middle School, the Learning Specialist and Literacy Specialist work with students individually and in small groups within various classroom settings.
+In Middle School, the Learning Specialist and Literacy Specialist work with students individually and in small groups within various classroom settings.
 They consult regularly with the classroom teachers to coordinate strategies that take into account students’ specific learning styles.

 Students in the Middle School begin to take on more responsibility for their learning.
 Through support from their academic teachers and the Learning Specialist, students learn organization and time management skills that are reinforced daily, resulting in students who are more independent with homework.
 Students also learn various study strategies as they prepare for quizzes and tests and memorize lines for their class play.
 In addition, students learn test-taking techniques for classroom quizzes and tests, and are also afforded opportunities to experience standardized testing.
-The ERB CTP-5 is administered to the Fifth through Eighth Grade each year.
+The ERB CTP-5 is administered to the Fifth through Eighth Grade students each year.

 Community Groups: In the Fifth and Sixth Grades, Community groups form to provide an opportunity for small group conversations across the grade levels.
 Students explore how community connects us to one another through a variety of relationships.
 Both as an individual and a collective group students have influence as helpers and leaders in their class, the Middle School, the Far Brook community, and beyond.

-Classroom Meetings: Fifth Graders have weekly class meetings to participate in discussions that help them assess their progress as a class community.
+Classroom Meetings: Fifth Graders have periodic class meetings to participate in discussions that help them assess their progress as a class community.
 During these meetings the teachers, school counselor or Director of Diversity, Equity, and Community lead lessons on topics such as establishing and respecting community expectations, cooperating and compromising, problem-solving, recognizing and accepting differences among people, mindfulness, positive self-talk, and more.
 The goals of these lessons and meetings are to create a cooperative classroom environment and to give students the skills they need to solve interpersonal problems and to build positive relationships.

-Spectrum: As expressed in our Commitment to Diversity, Equity, and Social Justice, we believe that being intentional about equity and inclusion provides a platform for students to understand, to thrive in, and to impact our multi-cultural society.
+Spectrum: As expressed in our Commitment to Diversity, Equity, and Social Justice, we believe that being intentional about equity and inclusion provides a platform for students to understand, to thrive in, and to impact our multicultural society.
 Students discuss identity, race, community and a broad range of social justice topics in this Mini class taught by the Director of Diversity, Equity, and Community.

 Sports and Wellness